-Is CapitaLand Mall Trust (SGX: C38U) Share Price At S$2.50 Considered A Steal?
+Why CapitaLand Mall Trust (SGX: C38U) Share Price of S$1.78 Looks Attractive To Me

-At the time of writing, CapitaLand Mall Trust (SGX: C38U) is trading at a share price (technically known as unit price for REITs) of S$2.50.
+At the time of writing, CapitaLand Mall Trust (SGX: C38U) is trading at a share price (technically known as unit price for REITs) of S$1.78.

-Does CapitaLand Mall Trust represent a buying opportunity at its unit price of S$2.50?
+As a long-term investor, CapitaLand Mall Trust looks like a buying opportunity to me at its unit price of S$1.78.

-Let’s explore using our 10-step guide to pick the best Singapore REITs.
+Let’s explore why using my 10-step guide to pick the best Singapore REITs.

 As a summary, here are the 10 steps I use to pick the best Singapore REITs: